Chris McDaniel: 2018 U.S. Senate campaign

 McDaniel originally declared that he would run against Senator Roger Wicker in the 2018 Republican primary.
 On March 5, 2018, Thad Cochran announced he would resign effective April 1, 2018, due to health concerns.
-Republican Governor Phil Bryant appointed Cindy Hyde-Smith to fill the vacancy created by Cochran's retirement.
-A nonpartisan blanket primary to fill the Senate vacancy for the remainder of Cochran's term was scheduled for November 6, 2018.
+Republican governor Phil Bryant appointed Cindy Hyde-Smith to fill the vacancy created by Cochran's resignation.
+A nonpartisan blanket primary to fill the vacancy for the remainder of Cochran's Senate term was scheduled for November 6, 2018.
 These developments prompted McDaniel to cease his primary challenge to Wicker and instead run in the nonpartisan blanket primary to fill Cochran's vacated seat.
 McDaniel said, "by announcing early, we are asking Mississippi Republicans to unite around my candidacy and avoid another contentious contest among GOP members that would only improve the Democrats' chances of winning the open seat."
 He was the second candidate to enter the race.
 The first, Democrat Mike Espy, declared his candidacy shortly after Cochran announced his resignation.
 Hyde-Smith later defeated McDaniel in a nonpartisan blanket primary with two Democrats and two Republicans contending for the office; McDaniel received 16.4% of the vote.

 2023 lieutenant governor campaign

-On January 30, 2023, McDaniel announced his candidacy for lieutenant governor of Mississippi in 2023, challenging incumbent Republican Delbert Hosemann in the primary.
+On January 30, 2023, McDaniel announced his candidacy for lieutenant governor of Mississippi in 2023, challenging incumbent Delbert Hosemann in the Republican primary.
+McDaniel lost this race.

 Political positions

-McDaniel has far-right political views.
+McDaniel's political views are generally described as far-right, a label he has rejected.
+According to McDaniel, the political thinkers that have influenced his views include: Thomas Jefferson, Frédéric Bastiat, Friedrich Hayek, Robert Taft, Russell Kirk, Barry Goldwater, William F. Buckley and Ronald Reagan.